-NOTE: To program any of the optional settings into Fields 3-8, program all the fields prior to and including the desired field.
-(If programming an optional setting into Field 2, program Fields 1-3, not just 1 & 2.)
-Next, press # to leave the remaining fields blank; this will cause CallExtend to use the default values for them.
-Example: to change the value of Field 6, program Fields 1-6 and then press #.
-See pages 9-11 to program Fields 1-3; use the default values shown for the other fields, unless one of the cases in this Appendix indicates otherwise.
+NOTE: To program any of the optional settings in a ROW, program all the fields in that ROW.
+See pages 9-11 to program Fields 1-3 of PAGE 0, ROW 0; use the default values shown for the other fields, unless one of the cases in this Appendix indicates otherwise.

 Case A: Fully supervise call transfers in phone systems that don't provide ringing or busy tones to CallExtend.
-Field 4 can be set to 0 (zero) to have CallExtend interpret the number 2-9 in Field 3 (Transfer Supervision Mode) to be a time period, rather than a number of rings.
+Field 4 of PAGE 0, ROW 0 can be set to 1 (one) to have CallExtend interpret the number 2-9 in Field 3 of that ROW (the Transfer Supervision Mode field) to be a time period, rather than a number of rings.
 In this case, Field 3 represents the amount of time (in 4-second increments) CallExtend will wait before transferring an unanswered call to the receptionist(s).
-Example: if Field 4 is set to 0 (zero), a 3 in Field 3 would tell CallExtend to wait 12 (4 x 3) seconds.
+Example: if PAGE 0, ROW 0's Field 4 is set to 1 (one), a 3 in Field 3 would tell CallExtend to wait 12 (4 x 3) seconds.

 Case B: Disconnect supervised calls if the desired extension is busy or doesn't answer, instead of transferring the caller to the receptionist.
-CallExtend will play the "Busy - Don't Answer Message" (e.g., "That extension is not answering; please try again later.") and then disconnect the caller.
-To use this option, put a 0 (zero) in Field 8 and set Field 3 to the number of rings 2-9 CallExtend should hear from an extension before declaring the call unanswered.
-If desired, you can have calls to a busy extension be disconnected but have calls to ringing extensions be cut through without further supervision by CallExtend; to do this, put a 0 (zero) in Field 8 and a 1 (one) in Field 3.
+CallExtend will play the "Busy - Don't Answer Message" (e.g., "that extension is not answering; please try again later") and then disconnect the caller.
+To use this option, put a 1 (one) in Field 1 of PAGE \star , ROW 0 and set Field 3 of PAGE 0, ROW 0 to the number of rings 2-9 CallExtend should hear from an extension before declaring the call unanswered.
+If desired, you can have calls to a busy extension be disconnected but have calls to ringing extensions be cut through without further supervision by CallExtend; to do this, put a 1 (one) in both of these fields.
+When using this Supervised Disconnect feature, also see Case C.